ecdye/zram-config/README.md

 ```
 Zram-config also allows a 'kiosk mode' where `sudo zram-config enable-ephemeral` on reboot will load the whole root into zram.
 There is no sync and zdir/zlog entries will be ignored as already included.
 `sudo zram-config disable-ephemeral` and reboot to return to a normal system.
+https://blockdev.io/read-only-rpi/ and thanks to the original sources for another great script.

 ### It is working?